Clinical Rotation Vaccine Exemptions

 ($150 Consultation Fee)

 Requirements for clinical rotation student exemptions vary, but almost every college and clinical site is required to accept a request for a medical exemption.
+Immunizations are often considered essential components of clinical compliance. .
+Students in health sciences and nursing programs must meet program specific requirements and clinical requirements, which are subject to change based on regulations and clinical site policies.
 Medical exemptions are based on the student’s medical history and must be written by a healthcare professional.
 Often, these exemptions must be worded in a particular way to meet the requirements of the law.
 We regularly work with healthcare professionals and negotiate with college administrators and attorneys to have valid medical exemptions approved.

 Through personal representation, we can help you avoid common pitfalls when submitting a medical or religious exemption for a program that requires a clinical rotation.
 We have assisted many clinical rotation students across the country in obtaining a vaccine exemption.